deokudev/speedetail-homepage/src/app/reference/write-notes/page.md

 ## Copy notes

-Inkdrop lets you make a complete copy of notes.
+Speedetail lets you make a complete copy of notes.
 The copy has title, content, and tags of its original note.

 To duplicate notes: